StudieverenigingSTORM/StoKa-TV/docs/README.md

 Content can be synchronized to this directory from cloud storage using [rclone](https://rclone.org/).

 Each subdirectory within this directory is treated as an arrangement that can be played in the application.
 Directories starting with `.` are "hidden" (e.g. for review) and are not listed in the API, but can still be accessed if the name of the directory is known.
+Prefix the name of the directory with a digit followed by an underscore to map it to the corresponding button on the remote (e.g. `1_first-arrangement, 2_second-arrangement, ...`).

 By default, all JPEG, PNG and MP4 files are played in alphabetical order.
 An explicit order can be defined by creating `arrangement.yaml` in this directory which defines the title of the arrangement and the order and duration of the content.